Teny Gross, Executive Director

 David Cassel, Director of Strategy and Organizational Advancement

 David Cassel has a BA in Peace and Conflict Studies from Juniata College along with an MBA from the University of Illinois @ Chicago.
 He brings over sixteen years of violence prevention, program development and management, fundraising, grant making and organizational leadership to Nonviolence Chicago.
-Most recently, David served as the executive director for the Alliance of Local Service Organizations and the Chief Operating Officer at the United Way of Metropolitan Chicago.
+Most recently, David served as the executive director for the Alliance of Local Service Organizations and the Chief Professional Officer at the United Way of Metropolitan Chicago.

 Marilyn Pitchford, Program Manager, Outreach

 Marilyn Pitchford has her MA in Inner City Studies from Northeastern Illinois University.
 She has seventeen years of experience working within and leading violence prevention efforts through outreach, violence interruption and community engagement.

 Darrell has a BA in marketing and communications.
 He brings over 10 years of violence prevention and intervention work to his role at Nonviolence Chicago.
 Darrell is also a local business person who brings an entrepreneurial spirit to the work and individuals he works with.

 Chris Patterson has an Associate Degree in Criminal Justice from Ashworth College.
 He has 6 years of violence prevention, grant management, program development and community organizing experience he brings to Nonviolence Chicago.

 Katlynn Bush, Program Manager, Case Management and Victim Services